-These items originate from operations carried out by certain credit institutions through the Bank.
+These items originate from operations carried out by certain credit institutions through Cecabank.
 They are of a transitional nature and are settled on the first business day following the date of origination.

-The balance account "Other items" in the preceding table essentially records balances totalling EUR 52,433 thousand in repayments of loans granted to public administrations at 31 December 2019 (EUR 53,770 thousand at 31 December 2018) and EUR 5,474 thousand in fees payable to brokers.
-At 31 December 2018, the most significant amount was EUR 128,984 thousand in means of payment items pending settlement.
+The balance in the account "Other items" in the preceding table essentially records balances totalling 52,433 thousand euros in repayments of loans granted to public administrations at 31 December 2019 (53,770 thousand euros at 31 December 2018) and 5,474 thousand euros in fees payable to brokers.
+At 31 December 2018, the most significant amount was 128,984 thousand euros in means of payment items pending settlement.

-The balance in the account "liabilities associated with right-to-use assets" (see Note 12) includes EUR 2,754 thousand for the mandatory future lease payments under the contracts in force at 31 December 2019.
+The balance in the account "liabilities associated with right-to-use assets" (see Note 12) includes 2,754 thousand euros for the mandatory future lease payments under the contracts in force at 31 December 2019.

-17. Provisions
+17. PROVISIONS